This post may contain links to products that we use and love, and we may earn a commission at no cost to you.

 You can see graffiti on the wall behind us.
 It seemed to be made with charcoal, so hopefully it’s not permanent.
-We reminded our kids that all forms of desecration is still vandalism, and we prefer to not leave any trace of our visit.
-However, we didn’t find a single piece of trash in the canyon, and that was a welcome surprise.
+We reminded our kids that all forms of desecration are still vandalism and we prefer to not leave any trace of our visit.
+However, we didn’t find a single piece of trash in the canyon, which was a welcome surprise.

 Finishing the hike

-Despite my daughter’s running watch being on and tracking our progress via GPS, we had no idea where we were in the canyon.
+Despite my daughter’s running watch tracking our progress via GPS, we had no idea where we were in the canyon.
 With all the boulder scrambling, we could have hiked 0.25 or 1.5 miles, we really weren’t sure.
-Her watch wasn’t tracking well at the bottom of the canyon, and we didn’t have a map.
+Her watch wasn’t tracking well at the bottom of the canyon and we didn’t have a map.
 In hindsight, I suggest printing something before you go: a map, a satellite image, anything.
 Not for the reasons you might think, though…

 After maybe 30-45 minutes of hiking, we started our ascent to the top.
 Toward the end, there are several fallen boulders.
 Some you could traverse around, or over, and some we crawled under.
 (Note: you don’t have to actually crawl under any of them…there are paths around the tightest spots.)

 Here we needed to decide what to do…continue on, hike the canyon back, or hike the topside trail back.
-I explored the area a little, took some photos, and ultimately, our little ones were done.
+I explored the area a little, took some photos, but ultimately our little ones were done.
 We have two 2-year-olds, and they were ready for snacks and naps.
 We chose to head back on the upper trail along the canyon rim.